-- Items that are merely beneficial to an individual's general good health, such as vitamins or dietary supplements, are not qualified medical expenses. - Drugs must be purchased legally. - Remember to save your receipts and your doctor's prescriptions for OTC medicines for tax purposes. - There may be situations when your doctor recommends a treatment that will be good for your health, but it still may be considered ineligible, such as a vacation. - As the HSA owner, you are ultimately responsible for determining whether a healthcare expense is eligible for reimbursement from your HSA. - Wells Fargo does not determine whether claims qualify for tax-free reimbursement. - If an HSA expenditure is not used for a qualified medical expense, you will be required to pay income tax and a 10 percent penalty on the amount used.
-(The 10 percent penalty tax does not apply to payments made after your death or disability, or after you reach age 65.)
-The 10 percent penalty tax will increase to 20 percent effective January 1, 2011.
+- Items that are merely beneficial to an individual's general good health, such as vitamins or dietary supplements, are not qualified medical expenses. - Drugs must be purchased legally. - Remember to save your receipts and your doctor's prescriptions for OTC medicines for tax purposes. - There may be situations when your doctor recommends a treatment that will be good for your health, but it still may be considered ineligible, such as a vacation. - As the HSA owner, you are ultimately responsible for determining whether a healthcare expense is eligible for reimbursement from your HSA. - Wells Fargo does not determine whether claims qualify for tax-free reimbursement. - If an HSA expenditure is not used for a qualified medical expense, you will be required to pay income tax and a 20 percent penalty on the amount used.
+(The 20 percent penalty tax does not apply to payments made after your death or disability, or after you reach age 65.)

-If you have additional questions about qualified medical expenses, please visit wellsfargo.com/hsa or call Wells Fargo HSA Customer Service at 1-866-884-7374, Monday through Friday, 7:00 a.m. to 8:00 p.m.
-Central Time (CT).
+If you have additional questions about qualified medical expenses, please visit wellsfargo.com/hsa or call Wells Fargo HSA Customer Service at 1-866-884-7374, Monday through Friday, from 7:00 a.m. to 8:00 p.m.
+Central Time.